 Proposed hydrogen village

-An area within Whitby in Ellesmere Port could be home to the UK's first hydrogen village, under proposals put forward by gas distribution network Cadent and British Gas, with support from Cheshire West and Chester Council.
+An area within Whitby in Ellesmere Port could be home to the UK's first hydrogen village, under proposals put forward by gas distribution network Cadent and British Gas.

 The proposal, which would see up to 2,000 properties switching from natural gas to hydrogen for heating and cooking, is part of the Government's Ten Point Plan to accelerate the path to net zero by driving the growth of low carbon hydrogen across the country.

 Introducing low carbon energy for homes and industry across west Cheshire is part of the Council's Climate Emergency Response plan to help the borough to reach net zero by 2045.

 More information, including answers to questions and a map showing the area selected, is available to view on Cadent’s website: